inside.ewu.edu

 Pre-requisites: admission to a psychology graduate program.

-Students learn assessment techniques to examine social, emotional and behavioral functioning in children and adolescents.
+Covers assessment techniques to examine social, emotional, and behavioral functioning in children and adolescents.
 A problem solving approach is utilized with training in reviewing, interviewing, observing, and testing children.
-Major tests considered and applied within this course include broad rating scales such as the Achenbach and BASC systems and narrow rating scales utilized to diagnose more specific disorders.
+Major tests considered and applied include broad rating scales such as the Achenbach and BASC systems and narrow rating scales utilized to diagnose more specific disorders.

 PSYC 554.
 COGNITIVE ASSESSMENT.
 4 Credits.

-Pre-requisites: admission to psychology MS psychometry program or school psychology program.
+Pre-requisites: admission to psychology, school psychology program.

-This course will provide in-depth training in cognitive assessment, including intelligence, memory, academic, and special abilities testing.
+Provides in-depth training in cognitive assessment, including intelligence, memory, academic, and special abilities testing.

 PSYC 555.
 CLINICAL PRACTICE IN COGNITIVE ASSESSMENT.
 3 Credits.